Translation:If you do not have it, then where is the bag?

 Karl, the sentence you propose mentions the bag first, then later refers to the bag as "it".
 But in the Dutch we are given the "it" is mentioned first, and the bag later.
 That is the pattern you should follow in your English translation.

 Yes, the two different patterns mean almost exactly the same thing.
 But only one is the pattern we are actually given, and that is how you should translate.
-Your proposed English would be correct only if we were given the other pattern in the original Dutch.
+Of course it is never a good idea to translate blindly word for word.
+But it is also not a good idea to arbitrarily change things around as you translate, simply because you yourself would have expressed something otherwise.

 Duo usually allows a reversal of grammar when one form is more common in one language, and the other, in the other language.
 In English, if you have not introduced the referent, it's rare to use "it"; and if you have introduced the referent (in a hypothetical prior sentence) you'd use "it" a second time.